Welcome to PayPal!

 By continuing to use our services after any changes to this user agreement, you agree to abide and be bound by those changes.
 If you do not agree with any changes you may close your account.
 This user agreement will continue to apply to your previous use of our services.

 PayPal is a Payment Institution Issuer of E-Money licensed by the Central Bank of Brazil, pursuant to Law No. 12,865, of October 9, 2013, and, as such, offers payment services, as established in this agreement.
-PayPal is also an institutor of a closed-ended payment scheme of prepaid payment accounts, classified as a purchase scheme, domestic and cross-border, according to applicable regulation.
-PayPal services consist of the following: (i) enrollment of individuals and legal entities to accept PayPal as a payment method and receive payments resulting from the sale of goods or services by electronic means, (ii) registration of individuals and legal entities to use PayPal as a payment method and send payments for the acquisition of goods or services by electronic means, (iii) management of the network of registered users and set of rules and procedures that govern the provision of payment services, which include capture, transmission, data processing and settlement of electronic payment transactions, and (iv) management of users' accounts.
+PayPal is also a settlor of a closed-looped payment scheme of prepaid payment accounts exempted from authorization, pursuant to the applicable regulation.
+In order to provide Pix related services, PayPal adheres to its instant payment schemes instituted by the Central Bank of Brazil, according to applicable regulation.
+PayPal services consist of the following: (i) enrollment of individuals and legal entities to accept PayPal as a payment method and receive payments resulting from the sale of goods or services by electronic means, (ii) registration of individuals and legal entities to use PayPal as a payment method and send payments for the acquisition of goods or services by electronic means and to send and receive instant payments through Pix, (iii) management of the network of registered users and set of rules and procedures that govern the provision of payment services, which include capture, transmission, data processing and settlement of electronic payment transactions, and (iv) management of users’ accounts.
 PayPal does not provide services and does not perform activities provided and performed exclusively by financial institutions or insurance companies, such as banking, insurance or foreign exchange services.

 Please note the following risks of using the PayPal services:

-- by becoming a PayPal user, you will be able to act both as a paying user (buyer), using PayPal as a payment instrument to buy goods and/or services, or as a receiving user (seller), accepting PayPal as a payment instrument to sell goods and/or services.
+- By becoming a PayPal user, you will be able to act both as a paying user, using the payment instruments linked to your PayPal Account in order to buy goods and services, or as a receiving user accepting payments for selling goods and/or services.
 You may be a buyer and a seller at the same time, depending on the activity performed in relation to a certain payment transaction.

-- If you qualify as a seller, the payments received in your account may be reversed at a later time, for example, if a payment is subject to a chargeback, reversal, claim, or is otherwise invalidated.
-This means that a payment may be reversed from your account after you, as a receiving user, have provided the goods or services that were purchased by a buyer.
+- If you qualify as a receiving user, the payments received in your account may be reversed at a later time, for example, if a payment is subject to a chargeback, reversal, claim, or is otherwise invalidated.
+This means, for example, that a payment may be reversed from your account after you, as a receiving user, have provided the goods or services that were purchased by a buyer.

-- Sellers may lower the risk of a payment being reversed from their account by following the criteria set out in PayPal’s Seller Protection Program and by following the other security guidelines provided in Security Center page on PayPal’s website.
+- Receiving users may lower the risk of a payment being reversed from their account by following the criteria set out in PayPal’s Seller Protection Program and by following the other security guidelines provided in Security Center page on PayPal’s website.

-PayPal reserves the right to close, suspend, or limit your access to your account or to the PayPal services, and/or limit access to the funds held in your account for any of the reasons set out in this agreement, including if you violate this agreement, the PayPal Acceptable Use Policy, or any other agreement you may have entered into with PayPal, whether you are acting as a buyer or a seller.
+PayPal reserves the right to close, suspend, or limit your access to your account or to the PayPal services, and/or limit access to the funds you receive for any of the reasons set out in this agreement, including if you violate this agreement, the PayPal Acceptable Use Policy, or any other agreement you may have entered into with PayPal, whether you are acting as a paying user or a receiving user.

 All PayPal accounts let you do things like: